Cal vs. Washington State NCAA Football Odds, Plays and Insights | October 2, 2021

 - This season, the Golden Bears are winless ATS when entering a game as a favorite of 7.5 points or more.

-- Cal's games this year have hit the over in 75% of its opportunities (three times in four games with a set point total).
+- Cal's games this year have eclipsed the over/under in 75% of its opportunities (three times in four games with a set point total).

+- The Golden Bears average 28.8 points per game, comparable to the 29.8 per matchup the Cougars give up.

-- When Cal records more than 29.8 points, it is 1-1 against the spread and 1-1 overall.
+- Cal is 1-1 against the spread and 1-1 overall this season when the team scores more than 29.8 points.

 - The Golden Bears have turned the ball over five times this season, five fewer than the Cougars have forced (10).